 Utah National Guard’s Adjutant General Promoted to Major General

 Due to COVID-19, those attending will be limited to 15 people.
-The media will not be able to attend.
-The event will be live-streamed on Facebook Live at https://www.facebook.com/utahnationalguard.
+Media will not be able to attend.
+The event will be live streamed on Facebook Live at https://www.facebook.com/utahnationalguard.

 Turley has served as the adjutant general of the Utah National Guard since Nov.
 7, 2019, when he replaced Maj.
 Gen. Jeff Burton, who retired at that time.